-14.5.6.Global Service Relation Number (GSRN)
+14.5.6.
+Global Service Relation Number (GSRN)

-One coding scheme for the GSRN is specified: the 96-bit encoding GSRN-96.
-The GSRN-96 encoding allows for the full range of GSRN codes as specified in [GS1GS10.0].
+Two encoding schemes for the GSRN are specified: the 96-bit encoding GSRN- -96, and the 96-bit encoding GSRNP-96.
+Both GSRN-96 encodings allow for the full range of GSRN codes as specified in [GS1GS14.0].

-2881 The GSRN-96 coding scheme makes reference to the following partition table.
+Both GSRN-96 coding schemes make reference to the following partition table.